 how much does in-home non-medical care cost

-Senior Home Care of Central Ohio has a straight forward approach.
+Senior Home Care of Central Ohio, LLC has a straight forward approach.
 We have a flat fee hourly rate depending on how many hours are needed.
 There are no add on charges for our basic services.

 how far in advance do i need to schedule care

 Whether you need immediate short-term assistance or long-term twenty-four seven care, Senior Home Care of Central Ohio's caregivers are available whenever you need them.
 Our scheduling staff is available to assist you twenty-four hours a day, seven days a week.

 Absolutely!
 Your input is extremely important.
 Our goal is to connect you with a Caregiver that best suits you and your needs.
 Personal attributes and mutual interests play a big part in enhancing your caregiving experience.
 We want to know what's important to you!

 WHAT TRAINING DO in-home non-medical caregivers have